iduarte/FrozenChicken/README.md

 **Methods** | We used 118 Geo DataSets from Affymetrix Chicken Genome Array platform and randomly selected 4 arrays per batch (**Batch number = 118 and Batch size = 4**).
 This gives us a powerful set of **472** chips from which to compute the frozen parameters.
-These results have been automatically put into an R package using the frmaTools (version 1.34.0) and made freely here for the benefit of the chicken research community.
+These results have been automatically put into an R package using the frmaTools (version 1.34.0) and made freely available here for the benefit of the chicken research community.

 ### Authors and Funding
 This scientific work was developed by Marta Liber, Isabel Duarte, and Raquel P. Andrade.